Effective Date: November 28, 2022

 • Virtual Currency and Quasi-Cash (including, but not limited to, businesses operating as brokers, dealers, exchangers, miners, or processors of virtual/digital currency transactions, video game or virtual world credits, non-fungible tokens, and crypto-currencies)

-• Gambling (including, but not limited to, related activity such as lotteries, bidding fee auctions, sports forecasting or odds making, fantasy sports leagues, internet gaming, contests, sweepstakes, and games of chance)
+• Gambling (including, but not limited to, related activity such as lotteries, bidding fee auctions, sports forecasting or odds making, internet gaming, contests, sweepstakes, and games of chance)

 • Get Rich Quick Schemes (including, but not limited to, investment opportunities or services that promise high rewards)